 Managing Your Risk by Reducing Unnecessary Biopsies

-Although the PSA test is a prostate specific it is not a prostate cancer specific test.
-Other non-malignant conditions such as benign enlarged prostate, prostate inflammation (prostatitis) or recent urinary infection may also cause an elevated PSA.
+Although the PSA test is prostate specific, it is not a prostate cancer specific test.
+Other non-cancerous conditions such as benign enlarged prostate, prostate inflammation (prostatitis) or recent urinary infection may also cause an elevated PSA.

+A PSA level 4.0ng/ml and above is considered abnormal, with a elevated risk of prostate cancer.
 Whilst a very high PSA (above 20ng/ml) is often associated with cancer, most men with high PSA will have a PSA in the range of 4-10ng/ml.
-In this range, only 20-25% of men will actually be found to have cancer.
+In this “grey zone” range, only 20-25% of men will actually be found to have cancer.

 However, as the PSA alone cannot diagnose cancer, most of these men will be directed to have a prostate biopsy to either definitively diagnose or exclude the presence of prostate cancer.